AssistiveRoboticsUNH/bc_tutorial/readme.md

 * We use hdf5 file for robomimic (see the 'readme.md' in robomimic directory to understand the data format) and real robot.
 * For rest of the environment we store as *.pkl file.

+### Collecting demonstrations

+* Please see the respective folders (e.g. robomimic_tasks) for data collection instructions.